Part 1: Purpose

 Students who become unable to attend class should immediately notify their instructors.
 Students who decide to stop attending classes should immediately consult an advisor for advice on the consequences of their decision and/or officially withdraw from the course (see Policy 3.11 ).
-An assigned grade of FN will prohibit a student from withdrawing from the course and will activate re-evaluation of a student’s financial aid, which may result in repayment as stated in the Return of Title IV Funds Policy 5.12.3.
+If a student is assigned a grade of FN, they may change it to a withdrawal utilizing the student registration system before the final withdrawal date of the course.
+An assigned grade of FN will activate re-evaluation of a student’s financial aid, which may result in repayment as stated in the Return of Title IV Funds Policy 5.12.20.

 Date Implemented: February 3, 2005

 Date Reviewed/Revised: February 13, 2014, April 27, 2021